Home Depot Background Check: Know Before You Apply (The 3 “Colors”)

 Some positions at the Home Depot may also require a driving record check as part of the background check process.
 Not all positions will require the passing of a driving record check, but applicants can expect such a check if the position being applied for requires them to drive company vehicles of any kind.

 This is generally only applicable for those applying for jobs to distribution centers, or any kind of delivery.
-This information will be checked with both the Department of Motor Vehicles and the department of Transportation (DOT), if a commercial license is required, to ensure there are no concerning violations on the applicant’s driving record.
+This information will be checked with both the Department of Motor Vehicles and the Department of Transportation (DOT), if a commercial license is required, to ensure there are no concerning violations on the applicant’s driving record.

 Credit History

-Credit history checks may be conducted by Home Depot for c-level positions and other financially responsible positions in the company, but usually only when the salary exceeds $75,000.
+Credit history checks may be conducted by Home Depot for C-level positions and other financially responsible positions in the company, but usually only when the salary exceeds $75,000.

 How Far Back Does a Home Depot Background Check Go?

 A criminal history search for Home Depot will go as far back as state law allows.
-Although most states only allow ten years for entry level positions that make under $75,000 per year, there are a few states that only allow for background checks that extend as far back as 7 years.
+Although most states only allow ten years for entry-level positions that make under $75,000 per year, there are a few states that only allow for background checks that extend as far back as 7 years.
 These states are:

 For applicants applying to positions with Home Depot that pay above 75,000 per year, state laws generally allow for these criminal background checks to extend back 10 years.
-In this case the background check may be more extensive, such as including a credit check.
+In this case, the background check may be more extensive, such as including a credit check.

 Home Depot Criminal Background Check Levels

-For the criminal history search, Home Depot background checks are used to apply a company wide ranking, instead of simply establishing a pass or fail grade.
+For the criminal history search, Home Depot background checks are used to apply a company-wide ranking, instead of simply establishing a pass or fail grade.
 This ranking system is used to objectionably consider all applications, since Home Depot will hire felons, based on certain criteria.

 Green

-Most people that apply to Home Depot and complete a background check will be flagged as green by Home Depot’s background check system.
+Most people who apply to Home Depot and complete a background check will be flagged as green by Home Depot’s background check system.
 When the background check flags an employee as green, this means that the background check turned up no concerning information.

 Applicants who were truthful on their applications and have never had any kind of misdemeanor or felony conviction can expect this result from a background check.